Ruling out models of vector dark matter in asymptotically safe quantum gravity

 \section{Acknowledgments}

 The authors thank Álvaro Pastor-Gutiérrez, Aaron Held and Manuel Reichert for fruitful discussions.
-GPB and AE are supported by VILLUM FONDEN under Grant No. 29405.
-AFV acknowledges funding by CNPq under the Grants No.~140968/2020-2 and 200442/2022-8.
-MTF and MR acknowledge partial funding from The Independent Research Fund Denmark, grant numbers DFF 6108-00623 and DFF 1056-00027B, respectively.
-MET acknowledges funding from Augustinus Fonden, application $ \# $22-19584, to cover part of the expenses associated with visiting the University of Helsinki for half a year.
-AFV thanks CP3-Origins at the University of Southern Denmark for the extended hospitality.
+G.P.B. and A.E. are supported by VILLUM FONDEN under Grant No. 29405.
+A.F.V. acknowledges funding by CNPq under the Grants No.~140968/2020-2 and 200442/2022-8.
+M.T.F. and M.R. acknowledge partial funding from The Independent Research Fund Denmark, Grants No. DFF 6108-00623 and No. DFF 1056-00027B, respectively.
+M.E.T. acknowledges funding from Augustinus Fonden, Application No. 22-19584, to cover part of the expenses associated with visiting the University of Helsinki for half a year.
+A.F.V. thanks CP3-Origins at the University of Southern Denmark for the extended hospitality.